LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04-Node/Lab04_Instructions_Node.md

    Download the starter files for this lab from Moodle and copy them into your local repository folder.
 4. Add and commit the new files, then push them up to GitHub.

-### Follow the ToDo List Example
+### Study the ToDo List Example

-Your instructor has provided a completed **ToDo List** web app (included in the starter files) that demonstrates how to structure a Vite-based JavaScript project.
+Your instructor has provided a completed **ToDo List** web app (included with the starter files) that demonstrates how to structure a Vite-based JavaScript project.
 Study this example carefully before building your own app.
 Pay attention to:

 - How the project files are organized.
 - How JavaScript modules are imported and used.